walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-3-backlink-mistake/backlink-mistake.markdown

 * **Evaluate Design and Usability**: The site should have a clean, user-friendly design without excessive ads.
 * **Ensure Credibility and Reputation**: Choose sites with a good reputation and clear, trustworthy content.

+{: .note}
+Refer to our [6-Step Backlink Vetting Checklist]([text](../grandchild-page-4-backlink-checklist/backlink-checklist.markdown)) when reviewing and pre-approving sites for backlink!

 ## **Conclusion**